ImperialBower/pkcore/docs/EPIC-00.md

 _Memento mori._

+### Time Pressure

+One of the things that you are going to hit upon over the course of your adventures in software development is time pressure.
+The best insurance policy you can take out against being crushed under the weight of this pressure are the techniques that give you fast, independent feedback.
+The systems we are building today are massively complex, and honestly beyond the understanding of the people building the system or selling it.
+Our brains simply aren't designed to hold it, and without a direct connection to our senses, we are blind, deaf, and dumb as to what's going on inside it.
+This is where your craft is so essential.
+A solid foundation of tests.
+Tools that help you keep your code clean.
+CI servers that alert you the moment somebody tries to commit something that will break your system.
+Logging systems that allow you to explore the state of your system in aggregate.

+People will tell you to worry about these things later.
+Worry about them now.
+Start with a strong foundation.
+Take the time while you have it.
+Don't be the person kicking themselves later for not doing the things that you know you should have.

 ## Perspectives

 In any sort of analysis of a state in flux, it is important to understand the